 Ice Box Canyon- This hike is 2.6 miles, moderate difficulty and takes approximately 2.5 hours.
 Once through the initial desert, this hike leads into a cool, shady box canyon and may even have a seasonal waterfall.

 Driving-The 13- mile scenic loop allows visitors to take in the beauty of the canyon from their vehicle or bicycle.
 There are many scenic stops along the way and plenty of photo opportunities.
-Daily rates to enter the park and scenic loop are $7 per vehicle, $3 for bicycles and motorcycles, or for those that frequent the area, a $30 per person annual pass can also be purchased.
+Daily rates to enter the park and scenic loop are $15 per vehicle, $10 for motorcycles and $5 for bicycles.
+A better deal, or for those that frequent the area, a $30 per person annual pass can also be purchased.
 The scenic loop opens at 6am everyday and closes at sunset, which varies from 5pm-8pm depending on the season.

 Picnics– There are four picnic areas in Red Rock.
 One near the Visitor Center, which is just inside the loop entry, another about halfway around the loop called Willow Springs Picnic Area.
 Here you’ll find trash cans, approximately 28 picnic tables and toilets.
 There’s the Red Rock Scenic Overlook Picnic Area, which is located on Route 159 and does not require paying park access.
 Then there is the Red Spring Picnic Area, which is located two miles east of the visitor center on Calico Basin Road.
-This area is also free to access and has covered picnic tables, trash, and toilets, as well as bbq grills in the colder months.
+(Red Spring picnic area is closed at this time, parking lot and restrooms are open) This area is also free to access and has covered picnic tables, trash, and toilets, as well as bbq grills in the colder months.
 Bbq grills are allowed in Red Rock during most of the cooler months.
 Please keep in mind that all picnic areas are a first come, first serve basis and groups larger than 15 may require a permit.

 Horseback Riding– Another way to enjoy the beautiful scenery is by horseback.
 There are designated horseback riding trails in Red Rock for anyone who has horses, and there are also designated tour guides for visitors without.
-Check the Bureau of Land Management website at the link above for more info.
+Check the Bureau of Land Management website for more info.

 Pink Jeep Tours– For those that want to splurge a little, Pink Jeep offers guided tours with pickup right from your hotel, for $99 per person.
 Admission and fees is included, it features a personal guided and narrated tour, and unlimited bottled water in their famous Pink Jeeps.
+No children under 3 allowed on the tour.
 For reservations and more info, check out their website.

 With so many ways to experience the stunning Red Rock Canyon, you’re sure to have a memorable experience just a short drive away from the Las Vegas lights.